feynon/carlosbecker.com/content/posts/multi-platform-docker-images-goreleaser-gh-actions.md

 ## Updates

+- Aug 1, 2021: overall update on code to use newer syntax/techniques;
 - Jan 04, 2021: using `buildx` and setting `use_buildx` on the Docker config and using `docker/setup-qemu-action`;
 - Dec 29, 2020: using `--platform` instead of `ARCH` build arg, added more `docker run` examples;